paulirish/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 [PSI]: /web/tools/lighthouse/audits/perceptual-speed-index
 [EIL]: /web/tools/lighthouse/audits/estimated-input-latency

-### How each Performance audit is scored {: #perf-scoring }
+### How each Performance metric is scored {: #perf-scoring }

 Each Performance audit that contributes to your score has its own scoring methodology.
 Lighthouse maps each raw score to a number between 0 and 100.
-The scoring distribution is a log normal distribution derived from the performance metrics of real website performance data.
+The scoring distribution is a log normal distribution derived from the performance metrics of real website performance data on HTTPArchive.

 For example, the First Meaningful Paint (FMP) audit measures when a user perceives that the primary content of a page is visible.
 The raw score for FMP represents the time duration between the user initiating the page load and the page rendering its primary content.
-Based on real website data, top-performing sites render FMP in about 1223ms, so that raw score is mapped to a Lighthouse score of 99.
+Based on real website data, top-performing sites render FMP in about 1,220ms, so that metric value is mapped to a Lighthouse score of 99.

 ### How the Performance score is weighted {: #perf-weighting }

-The audits that contribute to the Performance score are not equally weighted.
+The metrics that contribute to the Performance score are not equally weighted.
 See [Scoring Details][details]{:.external} to see how each Performance audit is weighted.
 The heavier-weighted audits have a larger impact on your overall Performance score.
 The weightings are based on heuristics.
 The Lighthouse team is working on formalizing this approach through more field data.